 Why PC?

-The first thing people ask when they hear about the "PC Master Race" or begin reading this article is, "Is this a real community?".
-The answer is yes, absolutely.
+What is PC Master Race?
 One thing we specialize in as a group is education and facts, and this page is the physical embodiment of just that.
 So...
 Why PC?
 What's the big deal with PC gaming?
-What's wrong with console gaming?
+What's wrong with, say, console gaming?
 Is PC gaming actually superior?
 Are consoles really hurting the game industry?
 Everything will be answered in greater detail, but yes: PC gaming is wholly and objectively superior to console gaming.
 It can fill absolutely any and every need that consoles can.
 Any and all limitations or restrictions holding the PC back are entirely artificial and fabricated by console manufacturers, console developers, and console journalists (essentially, the "console industry") to prolong their relevance and profit.
 Long has the PC dealt with slander, misrepresentation, console marketing lies, FUD, and hostageware from the console industry.
-That's partially what triggered the creation of this subreddit and the formation of our ideology in the first place!
-Before the rise of the "PC Master Race" communities and ideology, there wasn't any unified group present to fight console industry slander, FUD, hostageware, and marketing lies.
-This has now changed.
-PC gaming is no longer a force to be messed with, and there's an army of 2 million+ people who have united for the very purpose of making sure PC gaming is properly represented and no longer mistreated.
-As users of a free, open, and decentralized platform, it's our responsibility as PC gamers to take the place of the support, management, port testing, and other essential duties that a console manufacturer would otherwise handle for its users and its developers.
-The page you're about to read is the product of several years of hard work from individuals who believe in the PC, who have done all of this for no other reason than to ensure the console industry's damage is limited, and that the truth still has the ability to directly reach you regardless of how much they attempt to bury the truth in marketing lies and negative associations.
+That's partially what triggered the creation of our community and subreddit, and the formation of our way of thinking in the first place!

 Forget everything you thought you knew about PC gaming.
 This article has two goals: to teach readers how to get into PC gaming and take advantage of all its current offerings, and to dispel the myths about PC gaming that the console industry has been spinning up in an attempt to remain on top despite declining relevance.
-It's 2018 and PC gaming has never been this inexpensive, easy to get into, free of restriction, or more widespread than it is today.
-Largely to thank for this massive PC growth, consoles have never been as ethically and technologically worse than they are today - and a lot of people are switching.
-This following page will explain (in detail) how and why the PC is the superior choice (cheaper, faster, better, more versatile, and more compatible) compared to underpowered and industry-harming PS4 and XBox One "PC imitators".
-It's also non-linear and can be read in any order that you prefer.
-This is a very PC-oriented community, so you may be expecting unjustified or illogical fanboys,... however, a large driving force behind the PC movement is because of what it offers.
-In other words, we chose it because it's awesome - not it's awesome because we chose it.
+PC gaming has never been this inexpensive, easy to get into, free of restriction, or more widespread than it is today.
+Largely to thank for this massive PC growth, consoles have never been as ethically and technologically comparatively worse than they are today - and more and more people are either switching to PC or looking to it in a way that they never had before.
+As more than a machine that you can use to do your homework or watch a movie, but as a machine that can do that + everything a console can + a lot more

 In summary, why should I choose a PC over a console?
 What can it possibly offer?

 PCs are awesome machines for gaming, work, and entertainment alike for many reasons.
 This includes, but is not limited to, the following reasons listed below.
-The sources that follow each bullet point should link to sections within this page, which in turn contain all the sources you'll probably want to see.

 • PCs easily work with TVs and monitors, and even multiple of each.

-• PCs can play nearly every old PC and console game ever made, thanks to its tremendous legacy support, emulator availability, and GOG.
+• PCs can play nearly every old PC and console game ever made, thanks to its tremendous legacy support, emulator availability, DosBox and GOG.

 • PC games offer a clearer image thanks to native resolution and its ability to adjust to any display its plugged into.
-Console games don't allow resolution adjustments, and will lock to whatever the developer arbitrarily chose.
+Console games often don't allow resolution adjustments, and will lock to whatever the developer arbitrarily chose.
 This means that lower resolution displays offer no performance benefit like they do on PCs, because the resolution is never lowered to spare some workload on the GPU (which, on a PC, would mean it could render frames faster).

 • Gaming services and "social services" on the PC are completely free, even with online play (Steam, Uplay, BattleNet, Galaxy, Discord, etc)

-• Using a modern budget GPU yields >60 frames per second during gameplay with recent game releases.
-Consoles can barely reach 30FPS most of the time.
+• Using a modern budget GPU can yield triple digit frames per second during gameplay with recent game releases.
+Consoles sometimes will struggle to go above the 30 to 60 FPS range in many games.

-• Not only can PC's be used for work, education, entertainment, gaming, and content creation... they're the best at all of these things.
+• Not only can PC's be used for work, education, entertainment, gaming, and content creation... they're THE BEST at all of these things.

-• More highly-rated exclusives.
+• PCs have more highly-rated exclusives.

 • PC games have free modifications and enhancements available.
 Old games and new games alike have player-made content, graphical enhancements, and additions available for free.